sunrize225/picoCrystal/README.md

 | .text_dir       | `picoCrystal_ENTRY_LEFT` or `picoCrystal_ENTRY_RIGHT` |

 4. Pass your struct into `picoCrystal_config_init` then call `picoCrystal_display_init`, passing in the struct as well.
-5. The three most important functions are:
+5. You are now ready to control your LCD display.
+Remember to always pass your struct as the first parameter into the function.
+The three most important functions are:
 - `int picoCrystal_move_cursor(const struct picoCrystal_config_t *pc, uint8_t row, uint8_t col)` <br> row and col index start at 0.
 For single row displays, row should always be 0.
 - `void picoCrystal_write_text(const struct picoCrystal_config_t *pc, const char* str, uint8_t len)` <br> This will write text at cursor position.
 - `void picoCrystal_display_clear(const struct picoCrystal_config_t *pc)` <br> clears screen and sets cursor back to home position.